MacJediWizard/JAMF-Ecosystem-Analyzer-and-Report/README.md

 		in PreStage Policy

+### Script to Policy lookup

+		Provides the following:

+		Script used or Script Not Used
+		in Policies

+		Which Policy Script is used in.

+		Script ID

+		Script Name

+		Script File Name

+		Policy ID if used in a Policy

+		Policy Name if used in Policy

 ## 	How to run
 		Have python3 on your device.
 Run the script.
 Enter the information at the prompts.
 		Dependancies will be automatically installed.
 Enjoy!!!